 Stephanie Casey, Integrity at Work Programme Manager

-Stephanie manages the Integrity at Work programme at Transparency International Ireland.
-She is responsible for the development and delivery of IAW member supports including training, guidance, policy review and events as well as communicating the aims and vision of the initiative to a wide range of audiences and stakeholders.
+Stephanie manages the Integrity at Work (IAW) programme at Transparency International Ireland.
+She is responsible for the development and delivery of IAW member support including training, policy guidance and events as well as communicating the aims and vision of the initiative to a wide range of audiences and stakeholders.
 Stephanie has worked in the non-profit sector for over eighteen years, previously holding senior managerial roles in Oxfam Ireland, the Irish Cancer Society and Arthritis Ireland.
 Stephanie holds a first-class MA in Ethics from Dublin City University.
-For more details on the IAW Programme, call Stephanie at (01) 5543953 or email support[at]transparency.ie
+For more details on the IAW Programme, call Stephanie at (01) 554 3953 or email support[at]transparency.ie

 Niamh O’ Connor, TI Ireland Programme Executive

 Niamh coordinates communications, training and fundraising for Transparency International Ireland and the IAW programme.
 Niamh previously worked as a Public Relations consultant in the UK and Australia.
 She has developed and implemented public education programmes for a wide range of organisations in the healthcare and non-profit sectors.
 Niamh graduated from University of Greenwich, London with a Master’s in Media and Communications.